Interest and fees for property tax deferment

 • Not compounded

-The current interest rates are in effect until March 31, 2026.
+The current interest rates are in effect until September 30, 2026.

-Under the Regular program, you're charged simple interest at a rate not greater than 2% below the prime rate of the government's principal banker.
+Under the regular program, you're charged simple interest at a rate not greater than 2% below the prime rate of the government's principal banker.

-Under the Families with children program, you're charged simple interest at a rate not greater than the prime rate of the government's principal banker.
+Under the families with children program, you're charged simple interest at a rate not greater than the prime rate of the government's principal banker.

-† The Financial hardship program was only available to homeowners in 2009 and 2010.
+Note: The Financial hardship program was only available to homeowners in 2009 and 2010.

 How interest is calculated